- Category

 - Vision Insurance

-- Kat Gardner, 8 Feb 2024
+- Kat Gardner, 25 Mar 2025

-Optometrists make up the majority of the VSP network and can be identified by the letters “O.D.” behind their name, which stands for Doctor of Optometry.
-After receiving a four-year college degree, Optometrists attend optometry school for four years (that’s eight years of education!), and often do an extra year of residency in specialized fields of eye care such as eye disease, vision therapy, and contact lenses.
+Optometrists make up the majority of the VSP® network and can be identified by the letters “O.D.” behind their name, which stands for Doctor of Optometry.
+After receiving a four-year college degree, optometrists attend optometry school for four years (that’s eight years of education!) and often do an extra year of residency in specialized fields of eye care such as eye disease, vision therapy, and contact lenses.

-Optometrists conduct eye exams and vision tests, provide diagnoses and treatment of eye conditions like glaucoma, pink eye (conjunctivitis) and macular degeneration, and consult on pre- and post-surgical eye care.
-Optometrists are frequently the first to observe signs of many health conditions like hypertension, blocked arteries, diabetes, and even arthritis.
-Should a systemic health condition be present, they will partner with your overall health care team to ensure appropriate follow up care.
+Optometrists are frequently the first to observe signs of many serious health conditions like hypertension, blocked arteries, diabetes, and even arthritis.
+Should a systemic health condition be present, they will partner with your overall healthcare team to ensure appropriate follow-up care.

 But their work doesn’t stop there.
 Optometrists also help with diagnosing eye-related medical conditions, such as: